Kosmos 154

-Kosmos 154 (Космос 154 meaning Cosmos 154), also known as L-1 No.3P, was a Soviet test spacecraft launched from the Baikonur aboard a Proton-K rocket.
+Kosmos 154 (Космос 154 meaning Cosmos 154), also known as Zond No.3P, was a Soviet test spacecraft launched from the Baikonur aboard a Proton-K rocket.
 It was a prototype Soyuz 7K-L1 launched by Proton.
 It was an uncrewed precursor to the Zond series.

 History

 The spacecraft was designed to launch a crew from the Earth to conduct a flyby of the Moon and return to Earth.
-The primary focus was a Soviet circumlunar flight, which help document the Moon, and also show Soviet power.
+The primary focus was a circumlunar flight, to help document the Moon.
 The test ran from the Zond program from 1967-1970, which produced multiple failures in the 7K-L1's re-entry systems.
 The remaining 7K-L1s were scrapped, ultimately replaced by the Soyuz 7K-L3.

 Objectives

 Two test flights of the UR-500K/L1 system were performed in March and April 1967 under the designations Kosmos 146 and Kosmos 154.
 In April 1967, under the cover name Kosmos-154, the third model of the L-1 was placed into near-Earth orbit.
 Because of a control system failure that resulted in the premature jettisoning of the ullage motors, the main propulsion system of the Block-D did not ignite.
 Kosmos 154 was one of the first Zond attempts.
 It was supposed to flyby the Moon but achieved Earth orbit only.